Sections Of This Article

 The Bauhaus movement, which emerged in the early 20th century, emphasized functionality, minimalism, and simplicity.
 This had a profound impact on watch design, leading to clean, uncluttered dials, and a focus on legibility.
 Bauhaus principles influenced the creation of iconic timepieces with a timeless and utilitarian appeal, such as this Stowa watch:

 Surrealism, an avant-garde movement of the 20th century, inspired watch designs that embraced dreamlike and fantastical elements.
 Some watches incorporated imaginative motifs, asymmetrical shapes, and unconventional materials, reflecting the surrealists’ desire to break away from traditional norms and explore the subconscious.
-A great example is the Cartier Crash:
+A great example is the Cartier Crash (no longer shown on the Cartier website):

 In the mid-20th century, Pop Art influenced watch designs with vibrant colors, bold graphics, and playful imagery.
 Watches during this period often featured whimsical and unconventional designs, incorporating popular culture references.
 The focus on mass appeal and consumer culture translated into watches that were both artistic and accessible.
 An example is the Swatch Roy Lichtenstein watch.